nelstrom/branflakes/scripts/draft-02.md

 It could be in your application code.

+## How flaky tests on CI can mess with your team's workflow

 The trouble with a flaky test usually it's, well, first of all, it's not as easy to spot as this, but also what, what you'll often find is that the test passes 99% of the time.

 And that one time that it fails is always going to be the worst possible timing if you ship this code into production and it runs on C I, it might be that it passes and you get your pull request merged and then, you know, lots of other people who work and get their pull requests merged and then there's going to be a day when you're working on some feature that needs to be delivered, you've got a deadline and you're, you're working hard, you publish, you wait for C I and all the work that you've been doing is fine.